I. Executive Summary

 Program of Study

 Students pursuing a Ph.D. who are not enrolled in advanced standing are eligible to transfer a maximum of 30 credit hours from another institution.
 In situations where a student is pursuing a master’s degree and a Ph.D. simultaneously at UNC Charlotte, up to 30 credit hours may be shared between the two programs, provided that the student completes the master’s degree before or concurrently with the Ph.D.
 Only those courses appropriate for the approved program and curriculum in which the student is enrolled may be transferred or shared.
 Appropriate courses should be determined by the student’s supervisory committee and approved by the program director before the request is submitted to the Graduate School.
-This rule applies whether the courses were taken at UNC Charlotte or elsewhere and whether a master’s degree was earned or not.

 Students are expected to satisfactorily complete all required coursework with a GPA of 3.0 or above in courses on the degree plan of study.
 Grades in all courses attempted, whether or not on the plan of study, remain on the transcript and will be included in the calculation of the student’s cumulative GPA as it is reported on the transcript.
 Courses graded as C on the degree plan of study must be offset by an equal number of graduate-level credits graded as A. Some programs may have stricter requirements regarding the applicability of grades of C towards degree completion.
 Please reference the program-specific entries of the Graduate Catalog.
 Students and faculty should refer to the Academic Suspension and Termination policies in the Graduate Catalog regarding the accumulation of marginal grades of C.